Patient Advice and Liaison Service

 Visit the team in person by visiting our drop in service between 9.30am-4.30pm on Monday – Friday at the following locations:

-- The Royal London & Mile End Hospitals – second floor central tower, near core lift 5 in the main building.
-Please note drop-in appointments are temporarily unavailable at the RLH.
-Please contact the team to book an appointment instead.
+- The Royal London & Mile End Hospitals – drop-in appointments are temporarily unavailable.
+Please contact the team via email or phone instead.

 - Newham University Hospital – zone 1, St Andrews Wing